Aloe Vera Root Rot — Identification, Treatment, and Recovery

 Symptoms

-- leaves going mushy or translucent from the base up
+- leaves going mushy or translucent starting from the base and working upward

-- brown or black roots when plant is inspected
+- roots that come out brown or black instead of white or light tan when the plant is unpotted

-- stem dark and soft at soil level
+- the stem turning dark and soft right at soil level

 Causes